The Social Insurance Institution of Finland

 Purpose of processing of personal data and grounds for processing

 The purpose of the register is to enable recording and storage of electronic prescriptions issued in accordance with the Act on Electronic Prescriptions, as well as the related dispensing data and renewal requests in a nationally centralised Prescription Centre.
 Electronic prescriptions entered in the Prescription Centre can be dispensed by any pharmacy that has deployed the electronic prescription and by pharmacies in European countries referred to in section 23a of the Act on Electronic Prescriptions.
+A hospital pharmacy prescription can only be dispensed from a hospital pharmacy.

 In addition, electronic prescriptions entered in the Prescription Centre and their dispensing data can also be utilised under the conditions provided by the Act on Electronic Prescriptions, e.g. when establishing the patient's overall medication regime, in regulatory